 1098-T Statements

-If you are completing a for-college-credit degree from Central Piedmont, Central Piedmont is required to report the qualified tuition, academic expenses, scholarships, and grants paid or posted to your student account during the calendar (tax) year.
+If you are completing for-college-credit course(s), Central Piedmont is required to report the qualified tuition, academic expenses, scholarships, and grants paid or posted to your student account during the calendar (tax) year.
 Central Piedmont reports these figures on Form 1098-T per Internal Revenue Service (IRS) Section 1.65050S-1.

 Tax Information